IsasGithub/MB3_Fieldwork_AGB_Estimation/README.md

 Based on these results, the linear model consistently performs better compared to the random forest model, which indicates that the linear model might be more robust across different imaging sources.
 However, the accuracies could be better, although it seemed from the plot, that the models predicted the AGB quite well.
 The accuracies could be improved by e.g. generating additional samples.

 ### Visualisation of AGB estimation for entire study area
 The AGB can also be estimated for the entire study area, our two fields.
 It will be calculated and shown exemplarily for the Sentinel-2 image using the linear model.
 For this we will extract the NDVI values for the entire **aoi**, not just for the sample points, and make new predictions with these values as newdata.
-We can then convert the previously created **ndvi_raster** to a data frame and add the predictions as a new column, that we can then plot.
+We can then convert the previously created **ndvi_raster** to a data frame and add the predictions as a new column, that we can then plot (see **figure 6**).

 ![agb_aoi_sat](https://github.com/IsasGithub/MB3_Fieldwork_AGB_Estimation/blob/main/figs/agb_aoi_sat.jpeg)